Login

 For more information on how to rename a figure file using a text editor, please see: JCH Digital Designs - General Tips & Information: Changing Figure Names (opens in new window).

-• If you are including additional textures not attached to your model, please include MAT poses so users can quickly apply the textures.
+• If you are including additional textures not attached to your model, you can should use material collection (mc5 or mc6) files to apply the textures to the model.

 • If your item is a model, please include texture template files.
 These are not required for free items, but we highly encourage you to include them with your model.